|COS Data Handbook v.4|

 • Raw data taken in TIME-TAG mode are event lists (rawtag binary tables).
 The basic calibration is done on the tabular data, producing a calibrated (corrtag) events table.
 The events are then accumulated into a calibrated image (flt) by calcos.

-As of late 2015, the new TWOZONE algorithm is only being used for FUV data taken at the third COS FUV Lifetime Position (LP3).
+As of May 2018, the TWOZONE algorithm is only used for FUV data taken at the third and fourth COS FUV Lifetime Positions (LP3 & LP4).
 All NUV data and FUV data taken at LP1 and LP2 continue to be calibrated using the older BOXCAR algorithm.
-Note that when most FUV settings were moved to LP3 in February 2015, the 1055 and 1096 CENWAVE settings of the G130M grating were left at LP2 because of their large cross-dispersion widths, and they will therefore continue to be calibrated with the BOXCAR algorithm.3.2.2 Extended SourcesSince the new TWOZONE algorithm shrinks the final region used for the spectral extraction to enclose only 99% of the expected point-source profile enclosed energy, the flux accuracy for extended sources will be more easily affected than was the case for the BOXCAR algorithm, which used a larger fixed extraction height.
+Note that when most FUV settings were moved to LP3 and later LP4, the 1055 and 1096 CENWAVE settings of the G130M grating were left at LP2 because of their large cross-dispersion widths, and they will therefore continue to be calibrated with the BOXCAR algorithm.3.2.2 Extended SourcesSince the new TWOZONE algorithm shrinks the final region used for the spectral extraction to enclose only 99% of the expected point-source profile enclosed energy, the flux accuracy for extended sources will be more easily affected than was the case for the BOXCAR algorithm, which uses a larger fixed extraction height.
 In addition, the more extended spatial profile for these sources may increase the overlap with the gain-sagged regions near LP1, leading to significant loss of flux.
-Observations of extended sources may therefore require customized extractions to produce optimum results, and close examination of the spectral images and extractions to identify artifacts in the reduced products is recommended.
+Observations of extended sources therefore likely require customized extractions to produce optimum results, and close examination of the spectral images and extractions to identify artifacts in the reduced products is recommended.